Roy Torrens: Career

 Torrens was a right-handed batsman and a right-arm fast-medium bowler.
 He made his debut for Ireland on 20 July 1966 against Middlesex.

 He represented Ireland in cricket 30 times, including six first-class appearances between 1966 and 1984, in which he took 26 wickets at the excellent average of 15.46.
 Overall, he took 77 wickets at an average of 25.66 with career best figures of 7/40 against Scotland in 1974 where Ireland bowled out Scotland for just 91.
 He also registered his highest individual score of 177 after spending an hour at the crease during a club match.

-In addition, he also played professional football having represented both Derry City F.C. and Ballymena United F.C. in the Irish League Cup.
+In addition, he also played professional football having represented both Derry City and Ballymena United F.C. in the Irish League Cup.
 He also led Northern Ireland side in a friendly match against Scotland in 1971 where he played alongside the likes of Martin O'Neill, Trevor Anderson and Tommy Craig.

 He retired from cricket in 1984 and pursued his career as a selector of the Irish Cricket Union where he served from 1995 to 2000.
 He also served as the President of the Irish Cricket Union from 2000 to 2004.
 In 2004, he became the manager of the Irish men's cricket team, and headed their delegation to the 2007 Cricket World Cup.
 The Irish team had massive success in international cricket under his tenure as manager where Ireland shocked Pakistan, England and West Indies in the 2007, 2011 and 2015 World Cup tournaments respectively.
 Ireland also qualified to play in ICC T20 World Cup on four occasions under his tenure in 2009, 2010, 2012 and 2014.
 He served as the manager of Irish cricket team from 2004 until 2016 and also served as a pioneer of Ireland's journey to claim Test status in 2017.

 Torrens was appointed an Officer of the Order of the British Empire (OBE) in the 2009 Birthday Honours "for services to Cricket and Football in Northern Ireland."